marimeireles/touchdesigner-toes/README.md

 # Welcome to My TouchDesigner Repository!

 This repository holds all my CC-licensed TouchDesigner work.
+I spent a lot of time making things that shouldn't work, work!
 My goal is to create a user-friendly library, and in the future, I plan to include either videos or small animations of each toe to help you browse and find what you need. 📚🔍

 If you have any questions on how to make weird hardware parts work together, feel free to email me!
 I may be able to help you figure some things out :)